s0kil/Building-With-Backgrounds-And-Gradients/README.md

 # Building with Backgrounds and Gradients

-This project is a clone of the old [Apple Website](https://web.archive.org/web/20140301004610/http://www.apple.com/) with a focus on using gradients
+This project is a clone of the old [Apple Website](https://web.archive.org/web/20140301004610/http://www.apple.com/) with a focus on using CSS gradients

+### Running Project

+- `npm run dev`
+  - Starts up Parcel Bundler

+### Building Project

+- `npm run build`
+  - Parcel Bundler bundles all css files into one

 ## Solo Project